FlorisSteenkamp/FloPoly/README.md

 ## Node (or the browser if you use [Browserify](http://browserify.org))

+On the command line
 ```cli
 npm install flo-poly
 ```

+Then, in your project
 ```javascript
 var Poly = require("flo-poly");
 ```

 ## Browser

+On the command line
 ```cli
 npm install flo-poly
 ```

-Include the script in your project:
+Then, include the script in your project:
 ```html
 <script src='node_modules/flo-poly/browser/index.min.js'></script>
 ```